chronosphereio/calyptia-core-index/README.md

-# Calyptia Core - Public image indexes
+# Calyptia Core - Public image indexes and other tooling

 This is a public repository to an updated set of indexes of container tags and public cloud provider images.